Searching for Isolated Black Hole Candidates within 15 pc of the Solar System in Gaia DR3: Concluding Remarks

 If such a black hole is located within one of the Local Interstellar Clouds -- which collectively occupy 5-20\% of the local volume -- accretion from the interstellar medium could produce a detectable electromagnetic signal.
 However, substantial uncertainties in the expected accretion spectra complicate the formulation of a definitive observational strategy.
 For a simple advection-dominated accretion flow (ADAF) spectrum, detection may be more feasible in the radio to optical bands.
 If the spectrum is jet-dominated, wide-area X-ray surveys could prove more effective for identifying these faint sources.
 Conversely, black holes outside these clouds, surrounded by the hot, low-density interstellar medium, have accretion luminosities too low for detection with current or near-future facilities, regardless of the accretion model.

 Motivated by the possibility of a black hole within one of the Local Interstellar Clouds, we searched the Gaia~DR3 catalog for candidate objects.
 Of the 1,071 sources within 15~pc with measured parallaxes, only six lack a clear classification: five are absent from SIMBAD, and one is listed as a brown dwarf candidate.
 The latter can be excluded as a stellar-mass black hole because it resides in a binary system.
 The five SIMBAD-absent sources all lie near the Galactic plane, making them likely spurious astrometric solutions, for instance caused by unmodelled background sources (crowding) and/or unmodelled binarity, though their nature cannot be definitively ascertained from the public catalog alone.
+Our failure to detect infrared emission from these sources in CatWISE, or radio emission in VLASS and RACS, reinforces the conclusion that they are unlikely to be accreting black holes.

 Constructing a physically motivated list of expected Gaia properties to aid candidate selection is unfortunately not feasible.
 As noted by \citet{2025ApJ...988L..12M}, an isolated black hole accreting from the interstellar medium would appear as a faint source with a relatively featureless spectrum.
 Consequently, identification cannot rely on single-instrument observations.
 Multi-wavelength follow-up campaigns, covering radio, optical, and X-ray bands, are necessary to rule out alternative interpretations and confirm the nature of any candidate.